 - 10 EFRAG observes that the IASB (and IFRC IC) provides non-mandatory guidance in a variety of way which can include implementation guidance, illustrative examples, educational material, or agenda decision explanations.
-By focusing its proposed amendments on changes resulting from agenda decisions only, the proposed amendments could be seen as somewhat 'elevating' the status of agenda decisions over the "other accounting literature" referred to in IAS 8. - Some agenda decisions provide direct responses to the specific questions and fact patterns in the submission (e.g. the three agenda decisions on IFRS 15 Revenue form Contracts with Customers approved in March 2018).
-In other cases, the agenda decision essentially identifies the relevant guidance and literature applicable to the fact pattern and provides explanatory material without indicating a specific accounting treatment in response to the fact pattern.
+By focusing its proposed amendments on changes resulting from agenda decisions only, the proposed amendments could be seen as somewhat 'elevating' the status of agenda decisions over the "other accounting literature" referred to in IAS 8. - 11 Some agenda decisions provide direct responses to the specific questions and fact patterns in the submission (e.g. the three agenda decisions on IFRS 15 Revenue form Contracts with Customers approved by the IFRS IC in March 20181).
+In other cases, the agenda decision essentially identifies the relevant guidance and literature